 - Physical examination

 - Hemiplegic/diplegic gait (UMN lesion): legs extended with plantarflexion of the feet and toes.
-The leg is swung around in a large semicircle when it is moved from behind to front.
+The leg is swung around in a large semicircle when it is moved from behind to the front.

 - Good muscle bulk